 Many employers approach development opportunities as merely something they ‘should’ offer to keep their employees happy or to give them room to grow, rather than thinking about how it could benefit the company as a whole.
 What strengths or skills are missing from your current team, and what positions do you need to fill?
 The answers to these questions should directly influence who you choose to develop and how.

 Before you start developing your employees or even create an employee development plan, take a second to consider your department’s and your company’s long and short-term objectives.
 For example, in Amy’s case, if Amy’s marketing department was leading a large company rebrand project, he might actually need a project manager more than another marketing manager.

 Once you’ve outlined your objectives, you can pin down the skills, knowledge, and competencies you’ll need from your team to support those goals.
 Then, you can use that information to decide how you will fill those gaps, whether that’s through employee development, hiring more talent, or outsourcing the work to a vendor.

 Problem #3: Not considering employee’s goals and aspirations

-Don’t assume that you know your employers’ potential or career aspirations.
+A major employee development mistake is to assume that you know your employees’ potential or career aspirations.
 Not every employee wants to – or should – move into management, no matter how good they are in their current role.
 If this is the case, then the question employers need to answer isn’t “What kind of training should we offer this employee?” but “Should we be investing in their development at all or at this time?”